-The Portfolio Holder (Culture, Leisure and Wellbeing) acknowledged the considerable investments made by Everyone Active and the Council in upgrading local leisure facilities.
+The Portfolio Holder (Culture, Leisure and Wellbeing) spoke of the increasing popularity of pickleball, a sport growing in the UK and accessible to all ages, and acknowledged the considerable investments made by Everyone Active and the Council in upgrading local leisure facilities.
 They concluded by reinforcing the Council's commitment to supporting leisure and wellbeing, emphasising the importance of promoting both physical and mental health in the community.

 The Culture, Wellbeing, and Leisure Services Manager presented a comprehensive overview of the transformation in leisure services since the transition to the Everyone Active contract.
+They began by outlining the structure and scope of their department within the Council, highlighting that Culture, Wellbeing, and Leisure operated alongside various essential services.
 The Committee heard of the origins of the prior leisure contract, which was established to address Council spending thresholds but offered limited contractual rigor and flexibility.